Engineering Unit Tests with AI Agents

 - Code Coverage Tools

-- Isolation
+- Isolation and dependency control

 - Understanding Mocks vs Stubs

-- Test Doubles
+- Test Doubles and their correct usage

 Section 4: Good Unit Tests Ask for Quality Code

-- Why we want quality code
+- Why quality code matters more than test coverage

-- Test Code Cycle
+- Test Code Cycle and AI assisted iteration

 Section 5: The Unit Test Code